JohanBellander/CdaCLI/src/constraints/core/structural-naming-consistency.md

 - Each feature root exposes an entry file that begins with the slug.
 - slug_collisions array empty.
 - layer_aliases show exactly one alias per canonical layer (no simultaneous `infra`/`infrastructure`).
+- IMPORTANT: Accept verbose aliases (application, presentation, infrastructure) if used consistently.
+Only flag when MULTIPLE aliases coexist (e.g., both src/app and src/application folders).

 FAILURE HANDLING
 If framework-imposed names (e.g., Next.js `pages`) conflict with this rule, document the exception and ensure only that directory is excluded from enforcement via README annotation.